fadhlaouir/create-express-node-starter/README.md

 - **Flexible Project Structure:** Follows a modular project structure that promotes scalability, maintainability, and code organization.
 - **Extensible:** Easily extend and customize the boilerplate to suit your specific project requirements.

+## Project Templates

+`create-express-node-starter` now offers three project templates to choose from:

+- **Basic Project 🌱:** A basic Express.js project with Node.js and MongoDB setup.
+- **User CRUD 🚀:** An Express.js project with user CRUD operations.
+- **Full Stack User Authentication 🔒:** An Express.js project with user CRUD operations and JWT authentication.

 ## Installation

 1. **Install CLI Tool:**